-Plant species, seedbed preparation, seeding rates, seeding dates, seeding depths, fertility requirements, and planting methods will be consistent with applicable local criteria and soil/site conditions.
+Plant species, seedbed preparation, seeding rates, seeding dates, seeding depths, and planting methods see will be consistent with, Michigan State University Extension (MSUE) recommendations in Extension Bulletin E-2646, Michigan Field Crop Ecology and other published MSUE bulletins etc.

 Select species that are compatible with other components of the cropping system.